jfcherng/php-diff/README.md

 Note that for HTML rendered results, you have to add CSS for a better visualization.
 You may modify one from `example/diff-table.css` or write your own from zero.

+If you are okay with the default CSS, there is `\Jfcherng\Diff\DiffHelper::getStyleSheet()` which can be used to get the content of the `example/diff-table.css`.

 ## Requirements